mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

 Exercise 2: Integrating stellar quatities
 --------
 In the next exercises, we are going to some Fortran coding in the ``run_star_extras.f90`` file.
 In Fortran, you must declare the variables you are going to use.
-Here is a simple example,
+Here is a simple example.

 .. code:: fortran